So, what is the line between persistent and pest when it comes to securing appointments? Two calls? Three calls? Six?

-The numbers are very compelling but you also have to think about how to communicate your concern for indivduals as customers, the expertise you and your company bring to the table, and your problem-solving capabilities.
+The numbers are very compelling, but you also have to think about how to communicate your concern for individuals as customers, the expertise you and your company bring to the table, and your problem-solving capabilities.
 We recommend you follow these steps:

 Day 1: Email a testimonial from a satisfied customer.
-Include your Valid Business Reason and the specific time you will be calling on Day 3.
+Let your prospect know exactly what's going to happen; you might include something like, "You're going to hear a lot from me over the next 10 days because I believe there are some compelling reasons why we should work together".
+Include your Valid Business Reason, and the specific time you will be calling on Day 3.

 Day 3: Call the prospect at the time you specified.
-If you get voicemail, say you have more interesting information to share that you will be sending over the next week.
-Send a copy of your Personal Marketing Resume (a summary of how you do business and quotes from your customers).
+If you get voicemail, say you have more interesting information to share that you will send over the next week.
+Send a link to your LinkedIn profile (make sure it's updated and ready for prime time).

 Day 6: Call again with an article or research you think will be interest the prospect.
 Send the email as soon as you hang up.